As well as spooled-file conversion to PDF files,

 PDFing supports

-ESMTP authentication, for those servers
+those servers

-When PDFing converts a spooled-file, the processing parameters are defined by
+When PDFing converts a spooled-file, the processing parameters are

 the

-default configuration for PDFing.
+for PDFing.

-You can also create alternative configuration files containing processing
+You can also create alternative configuration files containing

 parameters which override the default parameters, these files